Sebastian Kawa: Competitive gliding

 From 1992 (win in Polish Junior Nationals in Leszno flying the Junior glider), Sebastian Kawa climbs the ladder of progressively more elite gliding competitions, gradually advancing his placements up to the 3rd place in the 1999 World Championships in the World (PW-5) class and the win in 2003 in the same class.
 From this moment on, he wins virtually every topmost level competition he starts in, accumulating 9 gold medals at the world championship level and becoming the most decorated gliding pilot in history.

 In his biography Sebastian Kawa vividly describes the process of accumulating experience and knowledge necessary to compete at elite level.
 He expresses the opinion that "it takes about 10 years of maximal concentration and effort to get to fly against the masters".
 In many places however he reminds of an always present factor of chance in aviation, referring to, and in the spirit of the cult book "Fate Is the Hunter" by Ernest Gann, the chance which had to be reckoned with, even with most minute and knowledgeable planning.

+In November 2024, he was awarded the FAI Gold Air Medal, the highest honour conferred by the Fédération Aéronautique Internationale, becoming the first Pole to receive such recognition.
+The ceremony took place in Riyadh in the presence of the Saudi Royal Family.